Tuesday, October 15, 2024

 Segura water levels at the bridge in Rojales ( October 19th, 2024).

-Well this is likely to change with a large storm this morning, 23 rd October but sunny again after 1 pm.
+Well this is likely to change with a large storm this morning, 23 rd October, but sunny again after 1 pm.
 We'd had a weather warning so yesterday we did a longer cycle ride to the urbanisation (steep hill up!) and then to the most southern beach at La Marina for a laze, Helen had a swim and I did a loop from the beach and then a lunch of paella.
 Just as well as a weather system they call Dana hit on Monday and gave us thunder and lightening overnight but only wind on Tuesday.
 Since then we have had further rain and thunder but nothing on the scale of the storms further north around and in Valencia where over 200 people have died in the sudden floods that swept through the region.

-Segura river crossing at Guardamar after the Dana of the last few days especially the night of 28 th October.
+Segura river crossing at Guardamar after the Dana event of the last few days especially the night of 28 th October.

 We are now in our last week after a visit from Bex, Sam (10 years) and Esmee (7 years).
 They had more variable weather but good enough for several days at the beach and enjoying the warmish sea without wetsuits.
 They also had the Halloween night collecting sweets from some of the shops and having a late meal in the centre.
 The cycles rented from "Forest Bikes" in La Mata, helped them to get around the forest and town as both Sam and Esmee are confident cyclists now.